Knowledge base

 SHA-256 hashing algorithm

-The cryptographic hash function SHA-1 is compatible and Infomaniak servers also support the SHA-256 function, which is useful for Paypal and SaferPay (SIX).
+The cryptographic hash function SHA-1 is compatible and Infomaniak servers also support the SHA-256 function, which is useful for PayPal and SaferPay (SIX).

 This guide explains how to connect via SSH to a Web Hosting or a Cloud Server.

-Connecting via SSH…
+Connect via SSH…

 … via a web browser